Davidpurtill1101011/Theory-of-Algorithms/README.md

 2. A video giving a quick explaination of [Fermats](https://www.youtube.com/watch?v=1BSFyEIY2BY)
 3. GeeksOfGeeks Decidable & Undecidable Problems [here](https://www.geeksforgeeks.org/decidable-and-undecidable-problems-in-theory-of-computation/)
 4. Repo used for idea on how to do the [Countdown game solver](https://github.com/Vonatzki/countdown_game_number_solver/blob/master/Countdown%20Game%20Show%20Number%20Solver.ipynb)
+5. Explination of how the PCP works [here](https://www.youtube.com/watch?v=VZNN1OGoqr8)
+6. [Link](https://latex.codecogs.com/) to write the equations.